Guidewire/cda-client/README.md

 *outputSettings*:

-* "*tablesToInclude*" is a comma delimited list of tables to include. leave blank or omit to include all tables in the output.
+* "*tablesToInclude*" (should be blank by default) is a comma delimited list of tables to include.
+Leave blank or omit to include all tables in the output.
+This is for testing or troubleshooting purposes only.
+In a Production environment there should be no values here.
+It is for loading one or more tables to test connectivity, reviewing individual tables in a testing scenario.
 * "*saveIntoJdbcRaw*" boolean (defaults to false) - should be "true" to write data to a database in Raw format (all activities and operations included in the output).
 * "*saveIntoJdbcMerged*" boolean (defaults to false) - should be "true" to write data to a database in Merged format (more closely representing the source system data).
-* "*saveIntoFile*" boolean (defaults to true) - should be "true" to write data to file formats, either .csv or .parquet depending on fileFormat setting.
+* "*exportTarget*" (defaults to file) - available export targets are file and jdbc.
 * "*fileFormat*" (defaults to csv) - available output formats are .csv and .parquet.
 * "*includeColumnNames*" boolean (defaults to false) - should be "true" to include a row of column names at the top of the csv file for each table, and "false" for no header row.
 * "*saveAsSingleFile*" boolean (defaults to false) - should be "true" for writing out a single file (.csv or .parquet) per table, and "false" to have multiple/smaller files be written based on SPARK partitioning.